-I have reviewed 3 of the most popular A/B testing tools, but there are certainly some other newer tools.
+I reviewed 3 of the most popular A/B testing tools, but there are certainly some other less popular tools you may want to consider.
 Here are some of the best other ones for you to also consider, each with their own strengths:

-- Omniconvert – a multi-purpose tool that also offers personalization, surveys, and website overlays.
+- Omniconvert – a multi-purpose tool that also offers personalization, surveys, and website popups.

 - A/B Tasty – a good tool that also includes useful options for visitor recordings and heatmaps.

 - Optimizely – was the most popular low-cost testing tool, but is now enterprise market only.

 - Adobe Target – a very good A/B testing, but is very expensive and for the enterprise market only.